 Amy understands that anxiety can arise from many sources, and successfully treats children and teens with both social and school-based phobias.
 If social skills therapy is needed, Amy will implement an individualized social skills program to address conversation skills, social etiquette, understanding social cues, building friendships, and much more.
 Social skills programs are available for both children and adults.
 As the lead counselor for our teen and vocational programs, Amy’s extensive experience working as a high school guidance and vocational counselor is evidenced in the quality of programming she provides.
 Whether your child is navigating the complex social environment of high school or college, Amy can help with socialization, friendship, and life skills through a variety of individually-tailored programs.

-In addition to counseling children and young adults, Amy is available for adult, family and couples counseling.
-She can assist those seeking help with parenting, stress, grief, divorce, aging and life transitions.
+Amy is also available for adult, family and couples counseling.
+She can assist those seeking help with parenting, stress, grief, divorce, aging, and life transitions.
 For those families of special needs children facing unique challenges, Amy provides couples counseling to strengthen marriages.
 She can also assist siblings who may need help coping with a family dynamic that is affected by the demands of special needs.

 With a focus on the mind-body connection, Jacqueline provides professional counseling specialized to the needs of her clients.
 She provides therapy in a warm, caring, and empathetic manner that allows for growth and positive change.
 Jacqueline employs a range of modalities including cognitive behavioral therapy, positive psychology, mindfulness, and somatic tracking, and holds certificates in Applied Positive Psychology, Pain Reprocessing Therapy, Health Counseling, and Yoga Instruction.
 She is skilled in treating those suffering from anxiety, depression, chronic pain, mindbody symptoms, and other emotional difficulties.
 Jacqueline’s strength-based counseling approaches focus on restoring mind, body, and nervous system health.